 Born in Cambridge, Jim was educated at Parkside School and Hills Road Sixth Form College; he gained a First Class Honours degree in Politics from the University of Newcastle in 1999.
 Upon graduation he took up a position at what is now the Cambridge Commonwealth, European & International Trust working with a range of NGOs, governments, multinational companies and individuals to fund outstanding international students at Cambridge.
 In 2002 he was awarded a prestigious Commonwealth Scholarship for postgraduate study in Australia, but instead took up the opportunity to become a professional musician.
 Jim was appointed Executive Officer of the Gates Cambridge Trust in 2005 and then it’s Programme Director in 2013 - a role which forms part of the senior management of the Trust.
-As Programme Director, Jim works closely with the Provost and Director of Finance to determine and implement policy across all areas of the programme.
-He manages the programme team and sits on the Social Sciences interview panel to select Gates Cambridge Scholars.
+As Programme Director, Jim works closely with the Provost and Director of Finance and manages the Programme team.
+He is also an interviewer on the Social Sciences interview panel to select Gates Cambridge Scholars.
 Jim is privileged to be a Senior Member of Wolfson College, Cambridge and a Trustee and Company Director of homeless charity Jimmy's Cambridge.
 Jim is still active musically and is involved in numerous projects and hosts regular live music nights in Cambridge.